FADER

 Add or sell anytimeEnter more positions whenever you like, and Sell a position to close it and lock in its P&L (also filling at the next open if the market's closed).
 Removing an entry (✕) just deletes it without recording a result.

-🤖 fader-botThe auto-trader competes too, scored off its own paper book — so there's always a benchmark to beat.
+🤖 Trading botsHarriet, Walter and Sonny compete too, each scored off its own paper book — so there's always a benchmark to beat.

-Scoring & ranksEvery position is marked with the same model as the track record (credit collected minus the option's current value, priced off the underlying).
+Scoring & ranksEvery position is marked the same way as the track record (credit collected minus the option's current market value).
 The leaderboard shows total P&L, average per pick, best pick, win rate, and open/closed.
 Pick a nickname on the leaderboard.

 Weekly resetThe board resets every week (Mon–Sun) so anyone who joins mid-contest competes on a level field.
 A pick scores in the week you opened it and stays there — its P&L floats while open and freezes when you sell, so closing an old position still moves that week's total up or down.
 Each pick is tagged with its week (📅) so you always know which week a sell affects.
 Switch between This week, a past week, or All-time with the picker on the leaderboard; your all-time total is always kept too.